ibm-cloud-docs/codeengine/cmd_defs.md

 ## Buildrun commands
 {: #cli-buildrun}

-Use the `buildrun` commands to submit build runs that are based on a build configuration to generate images from a build.
+Use the `buildrun` commands to generate images from a build configuration.
 Before you use `buildrun` commands, you must be targeting a [project](#cli-project).
 Use `buildrun` commands to submit, display details, and delete build runs.
 {: shortdesc}

 You can use either `buildrun` or `br` in your build commands.
 To see CLI help for the build command, run `ibmcloud ce br`.